When my daughter Audrey was born in 2013, my life suddenly changed.

 WHY ARE MOTHERS RELUCTANT TO INVEST FOR OUR KIDS?

-So much of parenting is risk management, so it’s hardly surprising that 61% of parents have opted for what seems like the safest option for their JISA: cash.
+So much of parenting is risk management, so it’s hardly surprising that figures from Natwest show that 83 percent of parents have opted for what seems like the safest option for their JISA: cash.

 But you have made it this far into this blog post, so you are already off to a cracking start.

 DON’T ASSUME YOU HAVE TO BE LOADED TO INVEST